tghastings/cloud9-esaas/README.md

     rails new app_name

-# Step 6: Running Server
+# Step 6: Running the Rails Application

 After creating the new application cd into the directory and run the server: